-Versatile, simple and oh so refreshing, Lemongrass-Ginger Rhubarb Soda is easy to make using the freshest farmers market finds! vegan + gf
+Versatile, simple and oh so refreshing, Lemongrass-Ginger Rhubarb Soda is easy to make using the freshest rhubarb syrup! vegan + gluten free

 Spring weekends are the best!
 I feel like I’m finally coming out of hibernation.
 Rob and I took our annual trip to Orcas Island this past weekend for a little spring break.
 We had clear blue skies with sparse billowy clouds almost everyday.
 Perfect for hiking, picnics and general gazing.
 I shared a few pics on Instagram stories while we were there.
 Have you been?

 Temperatures are starting to warm up, the farmers markets are in full swing and I’m starting to see popsicles on social media.
 Because of this, I’ve a few popsicle recipes in the works so get ready to dig out those popsicle molds!

 The Chickadees are in incubation mode too as we wait for a beautiful brood of six to hatch!
 Next year Rob and I are planning a nest camera so we can watch it all unfold.
 We’re so curious about the details.

 I crave bubbly, sparkly drinks more than I’d like to admit.
 But I never buy them for myself save the occasional ginger beer.
 After learning how easy it is to make fresh fruit syrups at home, store-bought soda has become a thing of the past.
 I can make them with fresh ingredients from the farmers market and there’s no waste to manage.

 Plus it’s just fun having a tasty, homemade rhubarb syrup on hand to mix into cocktails, create a refreshing spritzer with or to enjoy simply like in this Lemongrass-Ginger Rhubarb Soda.